 Evangelical Hospice Welcomes New Volunteers and Staff

-The comprehensive Hospice program of Evangelical Community Hospital helps patients with life-limiting illnesses and their families take comfort through care at home, providing support, giving breaks to a caregiver, and more.
-This is done through the valuable time given by volunteers who support patients and their families by providing care, visiting, listening, running errands and assisting with meals.
-Hospice’s philosophy of care emphasizes symptom management and adding quality of life to each day.
+The comprehensive Hospice program of Evangelical Community Hospital is celebrating its 25th year of service and helps patients with life-limiting illnesses and their families take comfort through care at home, providing support, giving breaks to a caregiver, and more.
+This is done through the valuable time given by volunteers who support patients and their families by providing care, visiting, listening, running errands, assisting with meals, and more.
+Evangelical’s philosophy of Hospice care emphasizes symptom management and adding quality of life to each day.

-At the end of the three day session, Hospice welcomed four new volunteers and three new staff members to the fold of individuals who have chosen to give their time to help during life’s most difficult moments.
-For more information about Evangelical Hospice and available services call (570) 522-2550.
+At the end of the three day session, Hospice welcomed 11 new volunteers to the fold of individuals who have chosen to give their time to help during life’s most difficult moments bringing the program’s volunteer brigade to nearly 100 strong.

 For more information about Evangelical Hospice, volunteer opportunities, and available services call 570-522-2550.

 Evangelical’s 2014 Class of Hospice Volunteers.
 Pictured front row, kneeling, left to right: Daniel Rathfon of Northumberland, Kathryn Brady of Mifflinburg, and Catherine Douglas of Milton.
 Back row, left to right, Joyce Wilson of Montgomery, Margaret Davis of Lewisburg, Marcia Lobel of Lewisburg, Larry Rafes of Milton, Thomas Cook of Watsontown, Jim and Linda Sprouse of Lewisburg, and Kathleen Emery of Watsontown.
 Not pictured: Kathy Paul, RN and Kara Persun, Volunteer Liaison, recently hired employees who also went through the 2014 training.